eunsungc/gt6-RAMSES_8_5/README.md

 * Separate files for json logging.
 * Integrated with the latest version of globus toolkit which resolved udt issues.

+# CHANGES for netlogger
+* add source directory 'calipers'; need to compile and install as a root.
+  * The libraries will be installed under /usr/local/lib.
+  * add this path to 'LD_LIBRARY_PATH'.

 # Troubleshooting
 * If log messages are broken, try `globus-gridftp-server -log-module stdio:buffer=32768:interval=0`